 Marking Hub goes with 4 pricing plans as follows:

 - Professional $400/Month

-* Starter and professional priced according to the number of users that have to pay extra for each added user so you should be aware of that point.
+* Starter and professionally priced according to the number of users that have to pay extra for each added user, so you should be aware of that point.

-Salesforce, on the other hand, made it clear and straightforward from the beginning, their aim was always enterprise level market which required deeper pockets to comply.
-So it is obvious their services will not come cheap, maybe still less expensive than other providers such as Oracle though.
+Salesforce, on the other hand, made it clear and straightforward from the beginning.
+Their aim was always the enterprise-level market, which required deeper pockets to comply.
+So it is obvious their services will not come cheap, maybe still less expensive than other providers such as Oracle, though.
 So that is the point of comparing.

 - Essentials $25/month